jairosghquled/jairosghquled/README.md

 <br>

-i tend to leave people on read and is mostly an avoidant from people. i need tonetags sometimes. i have suspected a [cluster-b disorder](https://my.clevelandclinic.org/health/diseases/cluster-b-personality-disorders), primarily [BPD](https://www.mayoclinic.org/diseases-conditions/borderline-personality-disorder/symptoms-causes/syc-20370237) and [NPD](https://www.mayoclinic.org/diseases-conditions/narcissistic-personality-disorder/symptoms-causes/syc-20366662). i usually treat people with the same respect they give me. sometimes i can be caught up within my own head and disregard others without intending to.
+i tend to leave people on read and mostly an avoidant-attachment when it comes to people. i need tonetags sometimes. i have a <strong>suspected</strong> [cluster-b disorder](https://my.clevelandclinic.org/health/diseases/cluster-b-personality-disorders), primarily [BPD](https://www.mayoclinic.org/diseases-conditions/borderline-personality-disorder/symptoms-causes/syc-20370237) and [NPD](https://www.mayoclinic.org/diseases-conditions/narcissistic-personality-disorder/symptoms-causes/syc-20366662). i usually treat people with the same respect they give me. sometimes i can be caught up within my own head and disregard others without intending to. on the rare occasion, i make kms jokes but never kys jokes. (ex. ima end it, jumps off bridge, etc.)

 </td>